Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

-All the features in an OSM XML file are represented as ``node'' tags.
+All the features in the OSM XML file are represented as ``\texttt{node}'' tags.
 Each node has an identifier, a position (in latitude/longitude), and other useful information that allows identifying the type of node, such as the type of road, building (apartments, offices, theaters, etc.), or bike lane.

+Before converting the OSM file into a format compatible with SUMO, it may be useful for decision-making purposes to modify certain properties of the road network, such as the direction of the roads.
+Appendix~\ref{app:reverse_road} includes the Python code to reverse the direction of one or more roads in an OSM-format road network.

 To use an OSM map in SUMO, it is necessary to convert the XML file containing the definition of the extracted urban area to a specific format for use with the simulator.
-To this aim, SUMO comes with a tool named \verb+netconvert+, that allows importing road networks from different sources.
-The \verb+netconvert+~\footnote{\href {https://sumo.dlr.de/docs/netconvert.html}{https://sumo.dlr.de/docs/netconvert.html}} tool can import road networks from the following formats:
+SUMO comes with a tool named \verb+netconvert+\footnote{\href {https://sumo.dlr.de/docs/netconvert.html}{https://sumo.dlr.de/docs/netconvert.html}}, that allows importing road networks from different sources such as:

 \begin{itemize} \item ``SUMO plain'' XML descriptions (*.edg.xml, *.nod.xml, *.con.xml, *.tll.xml) \item OpenStreetMap (*.osm.xml/*.osm), including shapes (see OpenStreetMap import) \item VISUM, including shapes and demands \item Vissim, including demands \item OpenDRIVE \item MATsim \item SUMO (*.net.xml) \item Shapefiles (.shp, .shx, .dbf), e.g. ArcView and newer Tiger networks \item Robocup Rescue League, including shapes \item a DLR internal variant of Navteq's GDF (Elmar format) \end{itemize}